paperless-ngx/paperless-ngx/README.md

 # Affiliated Projects

-Paperless has been around a while now, and people are starting to build stuff on top of it.
-If you're one of those people, we can add your project to this list:
+Paperless has been around for a while now, and people have built tools that interact with it.
+If you're one of them, please reach out and we can add your project to the list.
+Current projects include:

+- **Mobile**
-- [Paperless App](https://github.com/bauerj/paperless_app): An Android/iOS app for Paperless-ngx.
-Also works with the original Paperless and Paperless-ng.
+  - [Paperless App](https://github.com/bauerj/paperless_app): An Android/iOS application for Paperless-ngx.
+  - [Paperless Mobile](https://github.com/astubenbord/paperless-mobile): A modern, feature rich Android app for Paperless-ngx.
-- [Paperless Share](https://github.com/qcasey/paperless_share).
-Share any files from your Android application with paperless.
-Very simple, but works with all of the mobile scanning apps out there that allow you to share scanned documents.
+  - [Paperless Share](https://github.com/qcasey/paperless_share): Share any files from your Android application with Paperless-ngx.
+Very simple, but works with all mobile scanning apps that allow you to share scanned documents.
+- **Desktop**
-- [Scan to Paperless](https://github.com/sbrunner/scan-to-paperless): Scan and prepare (crop, deskew, OCR, ...) your documents for Paperless.
+  - [Scan to Paperless](https://github.com/sbrunner/scan-to-paperless): Scan and prepare (crop, deskew, OCR, ...) your documents for use in Paperless-ngx.
-- [Paperless Mobile](https://github.com/astubenbord/paperless-mobile): A modern, feature rich mobile application for Paperless.

 # Important Note

-Document scanners are typically used to scan sensitive documents.
-Things like your social insurance number, tax records, invoices, etc. Everything is stored in the clear without encryption.
-This means that Paperless should never be run on an untrusted host.
-Instead, I recommend that if you do want to use it, run it locally on a server in your own home.
+> Document scanners are typically used to scan sensitive documents like your social insurance number, tax records, invoices, etc. **Paperless-ngx should never be run on an untrusted host** because information is stored in clear text without encryption.
+No guarantees are made regarding security (but we do try!) and you use the app at your own risk.
+> **The safest way to run Paperless-ngx is on a local server in your own home with backups in place**.